MiguelCastro3/Application-to-account-for-people-s-entries/README.md

-# Application to account for people's entries
+# Application to count for people's entries

 **PROJECT:**